asharpe/avahi-alias/README.md

 http://www.avahi.org/wiki/Examples/PythonPublishAlias with the following
 modification:

-* Turn the script into a daemon with a debian init script.
+* Turn the script into a daemon via Upstart.
 * Reads CNAMES from flat files in `/etc/avahi/alias.d`.

 Requirements